neurodsp-tools/neurodsp/README.md

 **Stable Release Version**

-To install the latest release of neurodsp, you can install from pip:
+To install the latest stable release, use pip:

 `$ pip install neurodsp`

 **Development Version**

-To get the development version (updates that are not yet published to pip), you can clone this repo.
+To get the current development version, first clone this repository:

 `$ git clone https://github.com/neurodsp-tools/neurodsp`

-To install this cloned copy of neurodsp, move into the directory you just cloned, and run:
+To install this cloned copy, move into the directory you just cloned, and run:

 `$ pip install .`

 **Editable Version**

-If you want to install an editable version, for making contributions, download the development version as above, and run:
+To install an editable version, download the development version as above, and run:

 `$ pip install -e .`